object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

 The splat and double splat operators
 ------------------------------------

-.. dropdown:: Video: splat and double splat.
+.. details:: Video: splat and double splat.

     .. vimeo:: 523477744